billhennessy/hennessysview2020/content/posts/2020/coronavirus-exposes-medicine.md

 Yet, doctors who prescribe the Trump Pills risk losing their medical licenses or even being jailed in Nevada and other states.
 And their standing in the medical community will be shot.

-In New York, where Dr. Zelinski's trial took place and where over 3,000 coronavirus patients have died, Governor Andrew Cuomo refuses to allow dying patients to even try the cure.
+In New York, where Dr. Zelenko's trial took place and where over 3,000 coronavirus patients have died, Governor Andrew Cuomo refuses to allow dying patients to even try the cure.
 A pharmacist in New York City confirmed that he is not allowed to dispense the drugs even with a valid prescription from a doctor.

 It's possible, of course, that Democrats in New York, Nevada, and Michigan are intentionally letting people die to make Trump look bad.